Welcome to our house tour!

 – Two floorplans.
 One of how we bought the home, and a second detailing our intentions (some of them already fulfilled).

-- If you’re looking for as many possible details on a specific room, check out the Categories.
+– If you’re looking for as many possible details on a specific room, check out the “Categories” section in the sidebar where you can find posts divided by room!

 Let’s get started!